stevendwood/sudoku-solver/README.md

 * Cell - models a single Cell, and retains a list of "possible values" that a solver can fiddle with.
 * Solver - implements the Solver algorithm.

-The algorithm is a back tracking search, it works something like this.
+The algorithm works something like this.

 1. Compute the list of possible values for all unsolved cells.
 2. If any cells have only one possible value, set it.